Organization |

 Navy

 Members of the U.S. Navy are referred to as "sailors."
-The highest-ranking officer in the Navy is the Chief of Naval Operations.
+The

 The primary mission of the Navy is to prosecute combat on and from the sea.